Yaroslav Halan: Early life

-Yaroslav Oleksandrovych Halan was born on 27 July 1902 in Dynów, then part of the Kingdom of Galicia and Lodomeria within Austria-Hungary, to the family of Oleksandr Halan, a minor post-office official.
+Yaroslav Oleksandrovych Halan was born on 27 July 1902 in Dynów, then part of the Kingdom of Galicia and Lodomeria within Austria-Hungary, to the family of Oleksandr Halan, a minor post office official.
 As a child, he lived and studied in Przemyśl.
-He enjoyed a large collection of books gathered by his father, and was greatly influenced by the creativity of the Ukrainian socialist writer Ivan Franko.
+He enjoyed a large collection of books gathered by his father and was greatly influenced by the creativity of the Ukrainian socialist writer Ivan Franko.
 At school, Yaroslav's critical thoughts brought him into conflict with priests who taught theology.

-At the beginning of the First World War his father, along with other "unreliable" elements who sympathised with the Russian Empire, was imprisoned at the Thalerhof internment camp by the Austro-Hungarian authorities.
-Galicia was taken by the Russians.
+At the beginning of the First World War his father, along with other "unreliable" elements who sympathised with the Russian Empire, were imprisoned at the Thalerhof internment camp by the Austro-Hungarian authorities.

 During the next Austrian offensive, in order to avoid repressions, his mother evacuated the family with the retreating Russian army to Rostov-on-Don, where Yaroslav studied at the gymnasium and performed in the local theatre.
 Living there, Halan witnessed the events of the October Revolution.
 He became familiar with Lenin's agitation.
 Later, these events formed the basis of his story, Unforgettable Days.

 While in Rostov-on-Don, he discovered the works of Russian writers such as Leo Tolstoy, Maxim Gorky, Vissarion Belinsky, and Anton Chekhov.
-Halan often went to the theatre.
-Thus, his obsession with this art was born, which in the future determined his decision to become a playwright.
+Thus, his obsession with this art was born, which in the future guided his decision to become a playwright.

 Student years

 After the war, Halan returned to Galicia, which was annexed into the Second Polish Republic after the Treaty of Riga.
 In 1922, he graduated from the Peremyshl Ukrainian Gymnasium.
 He then studied at the Trieste Higher Trade School in Italy, and in 1922 enrolled in the University of Vienna.
 In 1926, he transferred to the Jagiellonian University of Kraków, from which he graduated in 1928 (according to some sources he didn't pass the final exams).
 Halan then began working as a teacher of the Polish language and literature at a private gymnasium in Lutsk.
 However, ten months later he was banned from teaching due to political concerns.

 In his student years, Halan became active in left-wing politics.
 While at the University of Vienna he became a member of the workers' community Einheit ("Unity"), overseen by the Communist Party of Austria.
 From 1924, he was actively involved in resisting Polish rule in western Ukraine as a member of the Communist Party of Western Ukraine.
-He joined the CPWU when he was on vacation in Przemyśl.
+He joined the CPWU while he was on vacation in Przemyśl.
 Later, while studying in Kraków, he was elected a deputy chairman of the Życie student group, which was controlled by the Communist Party of Poland.